fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

 -----------

 Before[]{#idm45728480202904}[]{#idm45728480201928} concluding this
-chapter, let's take a quick look at online SVM classifiers (recall that online learning means learning incrementally, typically as new instances arrive).
+lab, let's take a quick look at online SVM classifiers (recall that online learning means learning incrementally, typically as new instances arrive).